DonDrews/audio_interface_cse145/README.md

 # USB Audio Interface

-This repo (will) contain firmware, schematics, and instructions for creating a functional audio interface usable cross-platform over USB.
+This repo contains firmware, schematics, and instructions for creating a functional audio interface usable cross-platform over USB.
 The current design supports one balanced XLR input with 80dB gain, and a 1/4 inch input with 40dB gain.

 This design was created for the course CSE 145: Embedded Systems Design Project at UCSD in Spring 2022.

+See [here](https://dondrews.github.io/posts/audio-interface/) for a writeup describing the final product.

 ![Systems Diagram](docs/sys_diagram.png)